yenchenlin/paper-notes/outsider_tour_of_RL_1.md

 ## [Make It Happen](http://www.argmin.net/2018/01/29/taxonomy/)

 The author motivates why RL is harder and more important than supervised and unsupervised learning.
+However, I don't fully agree with these arguments, see **My Two Cents** section at the bottom for my justification.

 ### Key Points